 OHSU's Office of Science Education Opportunities (SEO) was formed in 2002.
 This office serves the community and OHSU employees and students as we work to develop and mobilize OHSU's unique resources to increase science literacy throughout the region.
 Our primary audiences are K-16 teachers and students and OHSU faculty, students and staff.

 Highlights include the following:

-- 2013 launch of On Track OHSU!, a new pathways program serving underrepresented students in grades 6 – 12
+- 2013 launch of On Track OHSU!, a pathways program serving students of color, English language learners, and first-generation post-secondary students in grades 6 – 16 in four Oregon counties

 - Participation in OHSU programs annually by over 420,000 K-12 students